 Beer Cheese dip is great for pretzels, dipping bread into or slathered over a hot sandwich.
-Easy to make fast with pantry ingredients that is perfect for parties for a crowd or an easy cocktail appetizer!
+Easy to make, super quick with pantry ingredients, this pretzel sauce is perfect for parties for a crowd or an easy cocktail appetizer!

 When I made the super fast version of soft pretzels bites this pretzel dipping sauce is what I made with them!
 Both done in less than 30 minutes!